 Weight loss process overview

-Because I’m a weight-loss nutritionist, people often expect me to only talk about food.
+Because I’m a weight-loss nutritionist, people often expect me to talk about food primarily.
 Of course, I do talk about food and its effects on the body.
-However, it’s not the lack of nutritional knowledge that keeps people from losing weight.
+There are usually some nutritional misconceptions to debunk, but it’s not the lack of knowledge that keeps people from losing weight.
 Most of my clients tell me they know what they need to do, but somehow they can’t stick to it.

-What I learned over years of working on weight loss is that what’s on your mind might be even more important than what’s on your plate.
-So, in addition to food, we focus on thoughts and feelings because they drive your behavior.
+I learned from working on the weight loss issue over the years that it’s very complex and uniquely personal.
+There is a physical aspect of it, combined with emotional or mental, multiplied by the environment.
+So, to solve this puzzle, we focus on the food you eat, thoughts, and feelings because they drive your behavior.
 We also make adjustments in your environment to make it easier to develop new habits.

-Here are the four parts of my weight loss program:
+Here are the four main parts of the weight loss process:

-- Finally, you practice new behavior patterns and new skills, so they become habits
+- Finally, you practice new behavior patterns and skills until they become your habits.

 We start with a thorough evaluation of your current situation.
 As a result, we identify what’s stopping you from having the body of your dreams.